vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 If you do not use ingress classes, then keep this knob untouched and AKO will take care of syncing all your ingress objects to Avi.

+### L7Settings.fqdnReusePolicy

+This field is used to restrict or allow FQDN to be spanned across multiple namespaces.

+* InterNamespaceAllowed: With this value, AKO will allow hostname/FQDN to be associate with Ingresses/Routes which are spanned across multiple namespaces.

+* Strict: With this value, AKO will restrict hostname/FQDN to be associated with Ingresses/Routes, present in the same namespace.

 ### L4Settings.defaultDomain

 If you have multiple sub-domains configured in your Avi cloud, use this knob to specify the default sub-domain.